 Perhaps more worryingly, MEGA's terms of service and privacy policy both state that they retain your IP address, port information, and other unencrypted metadata about your account and devices.
 This is an issue if you're concerned about data collection, and other options like Mullvad or IVPN have a better reputation for their privacy policies and digital rights advocacy.
 Keep in mind, however, that it's impossible to verify privacy claims, no matter the VPN provider.
 Check out our article about VPN privacy for more details.

-To see which services we recommend, check out our article on the best VPNs.
+To learn about the services we recommend, read our article on the best VPNs.

 The kill switch doesn't work as intended, as network traffic leaks outside the VPN tunnel after a reboot.
-This can be problematic if you're concerned with keeping your traffic encrypted at all times, like if your system freezes and you have to restart it.
+This can be problematic if you're concerned about keeping your traffic encrypted at all times, like when your system freezes and you have to restart it.

-While there aren't any Linux applications, you can manually configure a Wireguard connection.
+While there aren't any Linux applications, you can manually configure a WireGuard connection.

 Mobile apps are available on iOS and Android.